NYH32O99E1Lg/SmartCubeV1/Readme.md

 ![Step2](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/pictures/build2.jpg)

-2. **Buttons**: You can glue in the buttons to the top slots at this step and solder the resistors to them
+2. **Buttons**: You can glue in the buttons to the top slots at this step and solder the resistors to them.

 ![Step4](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/pictures/build4.jpg)

-Solder all of the buttons to the microcontroller:
+Solder all of the button outputs to the microcontroller:
 Pin numbers for buttons and other stuff is defined in the [example config](https://git.kopic.hr/tomislav/SmartCubeV1/src/branch/main/src/example_config.h) and the schematic for the [D1 Mini is here](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/schematics/esp8266.png):
 You don't have to follow my pin definition exactly but I find this the easiest way to assemble and fit everything in.
 3 Button variant is the standard.
 If you are gonna go with the 4 button variant you will need to define this yourself.